1340 (February or March)

 John married Constanza of Castille at Roquefort in France.

-John supported his father, Edward III in an attempt to invade France but due to unfavourable winds it had to be abandoned.
+John supported his father, King Edward III in an attempt to invade France but due to unfavourable winds it had to be abandoned.

 John began an affair with Katherine Swynford, widow of Hugh Swynford.